 In extreme cases you may have been so 'successful' in your hiding it, that in fact you are not believed for having a stammer at all.
 This can be very frustrating and painful, as it effectively denies you have a problem.
 Just because your stammer is hidden it is not less of a problem, it's a different sort of problem.

 If you have a covert stammer, then speech and language therapy can be liberating.
-Speech and Language Therapists know how strong the feelings associated with hiding a stammer can be, and the impact it can have on your life.
+Speech & language therapists know how strong the feelings associated with hiding a stammer can be, and the impact it can have on your life.
 See our Finding a NHS Therapist page.

 Someone who clutters has a very fast rate of speech, and talks in rapid bursts, making them hard to understand.
 This is closely related to stammering.
 People who clutter may:

 - leave off word endings